hyperglance/deploy/CloudFormation/XAccount/README.md

 __That's it - The Hyperglance XAccount role is now deployed in the subscription!__

-* [Follow these instructions](https://support.hyperglance.com/knowledge/adding-new-aws-accounts-to-hyperglance#first_account_running_in_aws) to add the account to Hyperglance, using the ARN you have noted down.
+* [Follow these instructions](https://support.hyperglance.com/knowledge/adding-new-aws-accounts-to-hyperglance#first_account_running_in_aws) to add the account to Hyperglance, using the new cross-account ARN you have created.

 ## Questions